OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/03-mas.md

 #### Why use MASVS?

-The OWASP MASVS provides a list of security controls that are expected in a mobile application.
+The OWASP MASVS provides a list of industry-standard security controls for [secure mobile applications][csmas].
 If the application does not implement any of the controls then this could become a compliance issue, given that MASVS is the industry standard for mobile applications, so any omissions need to be justified.